smoothframework/Smooth/README.md

 Get everything you need at [our  official site](http://smoothphp.com "Smooth php framework") or check the [documentation](http://docs.smoothphp.com "Smooth Docs") and the [get started guide](http://smoothphp.com/getstarted "Smooth - Get Started guide").

+#### Installation!important

+In order to run Smooth you will need to change your configuration files based into the Application/config folder.

+!important: The url value(Application/config/app.php) should contain the directory where Smooth is based.

+Example:
+--- If Smooth is based on localhost/htdocs/Smooth your 'url' value should be: '/Smooth/'
+--- If Smooth is based on localhost/htdocs/Try/One/Two your 'url' value should be: '/Try/One/Two'

 #### Smooth directories

 <ul>